MetalbolicX/chartex/.github/instructions/copilot-ts.instructions.md

 - In JavaScript files always use JsDoc when a variable is declared, and for functions and methods of the classes.
 - Always use `===` and `!==` for comparisons instead of `==` and `!=` to avoid type coercion issues.
 - Use `async/await` for asynchronous code instead of callbacks or `.then()` chaining.
+- In TypeScript files, for primitive types, never add the types annotation, because TypeScript will infer the type.
+For example, use `const name = "Alice";` instead of `const name: string = "Alice";`.

 ## Naming Conventions